hkirk/I4dab-slides/slides/02 - Modeling/02-modeling.md

 Anyone over 21 who has a valid **driver's license** can rent a **car**. **Customers** under 25 or over 75 years pay different (higher) **charges** then other **customers**.

+Before renting a car, a customer usually makes a **reservation** for a car.
 ....

 ----